 Cupping affects both engineered and solid hardwood and can occur under the following conditions:

-- Spills: If spills are not cleaned instantly or properly, the fluid will seep into the wood resulting in its swelling and the alteration of its form.
+- Spills: If water spills are not cleaned instantly or properly, the fluid will seep into the wood resulting in its swelling and the alteration of its form.

 - Leaks: Because leaks often take a while to detect, they can be especially damaging to hardwood floors due to the prolonged exposure to moisture they cause.